Hi, I'm Skylar.

 & pro-aging advocate.

 I'm 51, originally from London, and I've been a New Yorker since 2014.
-Through ceremonies and personalized audio, I've helped hundreds of women across the globe reconnect with their core truth and courage.
+Through personalized meditations and ceremonies, I've helped hundreds of women across the globe reconnect with their core truth and courage.

 I know what it feels like to live with a longing that doesn't make sense to other people.